kunall99/Malaria_detection/README.md

 # Malaria_detection
 This is a malaria detection problem.
-This model takes the image of cell and predicts whether the cell is uninfected or parasite.
+This model takes the image of cell and predicts whether the cell is uninfected or parasite.  <br />
 This solution is based on the transfer learning and I used VGG19 in this.

 # Running the model